johndebord/.emacs.d/README.md

 # .emacs.d
 Modularized Emacs Config.

-The `global` folder contains all functions, keybinds, and settings not logically related to any specific mode.
+The `global` folder contains all functions, keybinds, and settings to arbitrary modes of lesser importance.

 The `emacs-modes` folder contains all functions, keybinds, and settings organized to their individual modes.